AmulyaSGupta/analog-mac-unit-cadence/README.md

-# Analog MAC Unit Design using CMOS (Cadence Virtuoso)
+# 🔧 Analog MAC Unit Design using CMOS (Cadence Virtuoso)

-## 📌 Overview
-This project presents the design and simulation of a MAC (Multiplier and Accumulator) unit using CMOS technology in Cadence Virtuoso.
+> Design and simulation of a Multiplier–Accumulator (MAC) unit at transistor level using Cadence Virtuoso.

-The design integrates fundamental building blocks such as adders, multipliers, registers, and flip-flops to perform multiplication and accumulation operations.

 ---

+## 🧩 Overview
+This project implements a **MAC (Multiplier and Accumulator)** using CMOS logic.
+It integrates arithmetic and sequential blocks to perform:

+**Y = Σ (Ai × Bi)**

+The design is validated using transient simulations and analyzed for delay and power.

+---

-## ⚙️ Tools Used
+## ⚙️ Tools & Technology
-- Cadence Virtuoso
+- Cadence Virtuoso (Schematic + Simulation)
 - CMOS Technology

 ---

-## 🧠 Design Components
+## 🧠 Architecture
+- 4×4 Multiplier (partial products + adders)
 - 8-bit Adder
-- 4×4 Multiplier
 - 8-bit Register
-- D Flip-Flop (Transmission Gate Based)
+- D Flip-Flop (Transmission Gate)

----

-## 🔄 Working Principle
-The MAC unit performs the operation:

-**Output = ∑ (Ai × Bi)**

-- Multiplier generates product
-- Adder accumulates result
-- Register stores intermediate values

----

-## 📊 Performance
-- Propagation Delay: ~949 ps
-- Power Consumption: ~104 nW

----

-## 🚀 Future Scope
-- Layout design (DRC & LVS)
-- Higher bit-width MAC implementation
-- Optimization for power and speed
-## 🖼️ Design Implementation

 ---